In This Article

 What Is HIIT?

 I must admit, before taking my first HIIT class, I had little knowledge of what exactly I was in for.
-"High-intensity interval training" could lend itself to quite a few exercises, but McGillivray explained that essentially it comes down to "a set amount of time on a piece of equipment" (interval training) with the goal of "raising and lowering your heart rate."
+"High-intensity interval training" could lend itself to quite a few exercises.
+Still, McGillivray explained that essentially it comes down to "a set amount of time on a piece of equipment" (interval training) with the goal of "raising and lowering your heart rate."
 In other words, rather than working out at a constant, moderate effort as you might when you go for a jog, you complete bouts of hard effort work interspersed with short periods of rest.
 McGillivray admits that the first part of the name—high intensity—"can have a little bit of an intimidation connotation," but he encourages first-timers to look past that.

 Why HIIT Is a Total Body Workout